-As one of the founding lawyers of the Beijing office, Yujing Shu’s practice covers general corporate, regulatory, foreign direct investment, labour and employment, international trade, cross-border mergers and acquisitions, antitrust and anti-unfair competition, intellectual property rights, real estate, and finance laws.
+As one of the founding partners of the Beijing office, Yujing Shu's practice covers corporate, regulatory, cross-border mergers and acquisitions, foreign direct investment, labor and employment, international trade/sanction and compliance, antitrust and anti-unfair competition, intellectual property rights, data privacy, real estate, and finance laws.
 Her clients include major multinational companies, educational institutions, foundations and non-profit organizations, as well as private equity funds.
 Yujing has advised key players in a broad range of industries ranging from medical, pharmaceutical, finance, IT and high technology, global distribution systems, e-commerce, manufacturing, repair, graphic design, to philanthropy, education, aerospace, and real estate during the last 20 years.

 Yujing was named as one of “2017 Top 100 lawyers for China practice (A-list)” published by China Business Law Journal Magazine based on extensive research covering thousands of in-house counsel in China and around the world, as well as partners at Chinese and international law firms, to identify the top 100 lawyers for China practice.
-She was also selected and recognized in the inaugural edition of The Best Lawyers® in China for both Corporate Law and Labor & Employment Law Practice (International Firms) in 2019.
+She has also been selected and recognized since the inaugural edition of The Best Lawyers® in China for both Corporate Law and Labor & Employment Law Practice (International Firms).

 - “Resale Price Maintenance in China: One Country, Two Systems,” LexisNexis, 19 June 2018